absmach/mg-chat/README.md

-# SuperMQ Chat
+# MG Chat

 A modern, real-time chat application built with Next.js, featuring multi-workspace support, secure authentication, and seamless messaging powered by the Magistrala.

 ## Overview

-SuperMQ Chat is a collaborative communication platform designed for teams and organizations.
-It leverages the Magistrala IoT platform's SDK to provide robust backend services, enabling secure, scalable, and real-time messaging across multiple workspaces and channels.
+MG Chat is a collaborative communication platform designed for teams and organizations.
+It leverages the Magistrala IoT platform's SDK enabling secure, scalable, and real-time messaging across multiple workspaces, channels and users.

 ## Features